Bagora/EraseMaster/README.md

-Certainly!
-Below is an extended version of the README file with GitHub-flavored markdown for better styling:

----

 # Image Background Remover Tool

 This is a simple web application built with Flask that allows users to remove the background from an image using the `rembg` library.